britishredcrosssociety/resilience-index/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

+## Development
+The Resilience Index is currently under active development, and only exists in a limited capacity for England and Scotland, with the other devolved nations to be added at a later date.

+## Structure
+The Resilience Index *closely* resembles an R package in structure.
+If you are new to R packages, the [R Packages](https://r-pkgs.org/) book is a good resource, and will help you understand how to navigate this repository.
+An R package structure was chosen as it is a well tested convention for organising code and related artefacts that comes with a bunch of free tools (e.g., dependency management via the `DESCRIPTION` file).

+Unlike a typical R package, all the `.R` source files live within subdirectories of `R/` to make it easier to navigate through the files.
+Each dimension of the resilience index (capacity and resilience) is split by BRC strategic cause (disasters & emergencies, migration & displacement, and health inequalities) and devolved nation (eg. , `capacity/disasters-emergencies/england/`).
+For each of these subfolders, each of the indicators which make up the relevant component (specified in the path of the subfolder) should occupy a single file.
+These single files serve as the reproducible building-block for that component.
+This makes both documenting and updating the indicators easier.

 ## Overview
 The Resilience Index maps Local Authorities based on potential need for support and capacity to meet that need.